code-42/CareerDevsInterviewQuestions/README.md

 1. What is Big O notation?
 Be descriptive (4 or more sentences).
 What are its various permutations?
 Your answer:
 > Big-O notation is a way of expressing a function's space and time consumption.
-How does a function’s performance scale as the input size grows to infinity?
+How does a function’s performance scale as the input size grows to infinity.
 To meaningfully compare algorithmic performance, we compare the asymptotic behavior of algorithms.
 Big-O usually describes the upper bound on the growth rate of the function.

 2. What are Divide and Conquer algorithms?
 Describe how they work.
 Can you give any common examples of the types of problems where this approach might be used?
 Your Answer:
 > A divide and conquer algorithm is a recursion algorithm.
 They work by defining a function or calculating a number by repeating the application of an algorithm, until it is simple enough to be solved directly.
 The solutions to the sub-problems are then combined to give a solution to the original problem.
-For example,

 3. What is a Hash Table, and what is the average case and worst case time for each of its operations?
 How can we use this structure to find all anagrams in a dictionary?
 Your Answer:
 >A hash table is an array data structure that can map keys to values.
 The key is hashed and the resulting value is used as the index at which to store the value within the array.
 Note that it is best to use prime numbers for the array size because it helps to avoid collisions.
 The average cost for each lookup is independent of the number of elements stored in the table because it calculates the index instead of searching for the value.
 Therefore, the average and worst case for space is O(n).
 Average search, insert and delete is O(1), and O(n) for worst case search, insert and delete.
 Since the hash algorithm would produce the same result for anagram words, like stressed == desserts, hashing words would result in the same index, so an anagram is found.

 4. Why would you use a Binary Search for a linked lists?
 Your Answer:
 > You would use a Binary Search for a linked lists if it is a sorted linked list, otherwise what would be point applying a Divide and Conquer Algorithm to an unsorted list?
 Because linked list is dynamic and not contiguous, finding the middle element is difficult.
 You could use a Skip List Algorithm, which would reduce the time complexity from O(n) to O(sqroot(n)).
 A Skip List Algorithm allows you to speed ahead to  a section of the linked list where the node you’re searching for is likely to be.

 5. Given a large string of characters, what is the most efficient way to identify the first unique character in the string?
 Your Answer: